croningp/electrondensity2/README.md

 # ElectronDensity2

+This repository is related to the paper "Electron Density-Based GPT for Optimization and Suggestion of Host-Guest Binders".
+Please check the manuscript, and especially the Supplementary Information document, for full information about how to run the model, and about the results we obtained.

+What follows is a very brief guide about how to get the repository started.

 ### Setup

 We recommend running Electrondensity in conda environment.
 The following command creates conda environment with necessary dependencies.